jhungerman/OM596CapstoneRep/ProcessNotes2.md

 # Data Exploration
 - ~~Initial data set has 57 variables and 14192 observations when moved to Enterprise Miner 14.1~~
 - Data has 67 variables and 11845 observations
+- A few records had NULL in NALCode.
+Used DeedType to dtermine actual status
+	- One record had null for both.
+Delete
 - Reviewed data and determined further data cleansing was necessary.
 Move back.
 - Ran 1st regression analysis
 	- R-SQ 36%, remove records NAL Code = Disqualified
 - Ran 2nd analysis
 	- Too complex.
 Need to remove records in DeedType other than QUALIFIED/ACCEPTED, remove NALCode and Deed Type Columns
 	- Review SubArea variables and remove those with no usable data (found during Minitab exploration)
+		- CANSk
+		- OFAFin
+		- OPUISk